stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

    ```
 - Create a VPC network in the Service Project.
 The subnets of the local VPC can be either Custom or Automatic mode, but need to satisfy that:

-   1) at least one subnet from the list of regions that have the [Dataflow Regional Endpoints](https://cloud.google.com/dataflow/docs/concepts/regional-endpoints);
+   1) include at least one subnet from the list of regions that have the [Dataflow Regional Endpoints](https://cloud.google.com/dataflow/docs/concepts/regional-endpoints);

    2) the **Private Google Access** has been enabled in the subnet where the Dataflow jobs run.
 The following figure shows an example settings for a custom mode VPC network.